Abandoned & Little-Known Airfields:

 He bought what I believe was a Heath Parasol at age 16, climbed into it & taught himself to fly.

-It was evidently established at some point between 1933-37,
+Greenlaw Airport was evidently renamed Maheux's Airport at some point between 1936-37,

-was an advertisement in the 1937 Lewiston High School yearbook (courtesy of Chris Brame).
+as that is how it was advertised in the 1937 Lewiston High School yearbook (courtesy of Chris Brame).